 This makes the UK the second worst money laundering hotspot in the world—second only to the United States, which sees £216.5 billion laundered annually.

-Laundered money represents 4.3% of UK GDP, but only 1.4% of US GDP.
+However, in some ways, the UK is worse than the USA as laundered money represents 4.3% of the UK GDP, but only 1.4% of the US GDP.

 It’s therefore no surprise that the UK government is increasing pressure on businesses to perform anti-money laundering (AML) checks.